College update: Catching up with Routt County collegiate athletes

 2012 graduate of Steamboat Springs High School, sophomore at Sewanee: The University of the South

-Meghan Lukens, Corinne Landy and Kate Verploeg, ice hockey
+Meghan Lukens, Kate Verploeg and Hannah Samlowski, ice hockey

-2011 graduates of Steamboat Springs High School, sophomores at the University of Colorado
+Graduates of Steamboat Springs High School, students at University of Colorado and Colorado State University

 Christi Valicenti, tennis